rwth-i6/returnn-experiments/2018-asr-attention/librispeech/full-setup-attention/README.md

 Training takes 37 min / epoch on average with a GTX 1080 Ti in our environment.
 We train for 250 epochs.
 One epoch corresponds to 1/20 of the whole training data, thus the training sees the data over 12 times.

+The recognition will automatically select a few interesting epochs (via cross validation scores).
+Then it will select the best model by the best WER from the dev-other dataset.

+You can also run an interactive demo with that final best model.